joreilly/ClimateTraceKMP/README.md

 <br/>
-Code uses Ktor to request data from remote endpoint and includes very basic Compose Multiplatform UI (shown for Android Desktop and Web below).
+Code uses Ktor to request data from remote endpoint and includes very basic Compose Multiplatform UI (shown for Android, Desktop and Web below).